DavidKitz/Calorie-Calculator/readme.md

 ## Calory Calculator using the Food Calorie Data Search API
- Written with Javascript, HTML, CSS and node js
+ Written with Javascript, HTML, CSS and node js <br>
  Item requests should be in english to get corresponding data